Nick Licata (politician)

 Nick Licata (born 1947) is a political activist, author, publisher, and retired politician from Seattle, Washington.
 He served on the Seattle City Council from 1998 to 2015.

 Early life and education

 Licata was born in Cleveland, Ohio in 1947 to a working-class Catholic household.
 He was the first member of his family to graduate high school.
 In 1969, Licata received his bachelor's degree in political science from Bowling Green State University, where he was President of Students for a Democratic Society (SDS) and Student Body President.
 In 1973 he received his master's degree in sociology from the University of Washington.

-After college, Licata moved into the People's Revolutionary Action Group (PRAG) House, a commune in the Capitol Hill neighborhood, where he lived for over twenty years.
+After college, Licata moved into Prag House, a non-profit urban housing cooperative centered on community and sustainability, located in the Capitol Hill neighborhood, where he lived for over twenty years.

 Career

 Licata founded and published the People's Yellow Pages (1973 and 1976), which listed community and political groups and social and public services in Seattle.
 He later published the Seattle Sun alt-weekly, which was published from 1974 to 1982.
 In 1981, Licata became an insurance broker while staying politically active.

 Licata helped found the anti-redlining organization Coalition Against Redlining in Seattle and testified before Congress on the Community Reinvestment Act.
 In 1983, Licata co-founded Give Peace a Dance, which, for 6 years, held 24-hour dance marathons to raise funds for TV ads promoting nuclear disarmament.
 Licata was Co-Chair of Citizens for More Important Things, a group opposed to excessive public funding for professional sports stadiums.
 It wrote King County Initiative 16, collecting over 73,000 signatures.
 It won but was voided by the State Legislature a week later.
 Licata later testified before Congress at the request of Congressman Dennis Kucinich on the financial drain that public funding of professional sports teams placed on municipal governments.
 Licata is the founding chair of Local Progress, a nationwide organization of over 1,300 progressive local officials.